The music industry needs Spotify to be successful — but not too successful

 Breaking News Emails

-The music industry will hold its collective breath on Tuesday as Spotify, the world’s biggest streaming music service, makes its debut as a public company.
+The music industry held its collective breath on Tuesday as Spotify, the world’s biggest streaming music service, made its debut as a public company.

 Once maligned by musicians and record labels, Spotify has helped turn around a brutal collapse of the music industry that started in the early 2000s and has only recently begun to reverse.
 Streaming music services like Spotify now account for nearly two-thirds of the industry’s revenue and almost all of its growth, according to the Recording Industry Association of America.